andrewpey/vtland/_posts/2021-04-21-beta-branch.md

 On `#general-beta` channel on [Discord](https://discord.gg/VoxelTycoon).

 ### Count me in!
-How much should I pay to get there?
+How do I get there?

-It's totally free!
 Just hop into the Voxel Tycoon properties on Steam client, and choose to opt-in in the Beta!

 GLHF!